CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Topology enters

 \bob For $\bS=\R_+$, suppose $p=\theta_t(p)$ for all $t$.
 Then \beqn{ T_t(b) ~=~ p\theta_t(b)p ~=~ \theta_t(pbp) ~=~ \theta_t(b). }\eeqn In other words, $\theta$ restricts to an \nbd{E_0}semigroup $T$ on $p\cA p$, that is, $T$ dilates itself.
 Therefore, whenever $T$ is a nonendomorphic Markov semigroup, $\theta_t(p)$ cannot be constant.
 However, the nonconstant family of projections $\theta_t(p)$ is not norm continuous.
 In other words, $\theta$ is not strongly Banach continuous.
 In the one-parameter case, it cannot even be weakly Banach continuous, because the latter implies the former; see Engel and Nagel \cite[Theorem I.1.6]{EnNa06}. \footnote{ Regarding questions of measurability of one-parameter semigroups, still today there is no better reference than Hille and Phillips \cite{HiPhi57}.
 (For instance, we do not know results that did not go eventually back to \cite[Theorem 10.5.5]{HiPhi57}, about what beyond measurability for $t>0$ it needs to make a semigroup continuous at $t=0$.)
 But regarding continuity, we recommend the compact text Engel and Nagel \cite{EnNa06}, which contains everything one might like to need easily detectable within the first 37 pages. } \eob

 Before going into discussing specific problems, let us review some general aspects of von Neumann modules, enough so -- we hope -- to allow the reader knowing von Neumann algebras to go through the remainder of the section without having to consult all the time Appendix \ref{vNAPP}.
 (To some extent this concerns also the just stated observation about continuity.)
-We choose to work with \it{von Neumann algebras}, not with \nbd{W^*}algebras (that is, \nbd{C^*}algebras with a \it{pre-dual}).
-A von Neumann algebra, for us, is a \nbd{*}invariant subset $\cA\subset\sB(H)$ (where $H$ is some Hilbert space) such that $\cA$ coincides with its \it{double commutant} $\cA''$.
+We choose to work with \it{von Neumann algebras}, not with \phantomsection\nbd{W^*}algebras {von Neumann!W@\nbd{W^*}} (that is, \nbd{C^*}algebras with a \it{pre-dual}).
+A \phantomsectionvon Neumann algebra , for us, is a \nbd{*}invariant subset $\cA\subset\sB(H)$ (where $H$ is some Hilbert space) such that $\cA$ coincides with its \it{double commutant} $\cA''$.
 (Equivalently, $\cA$ is a strongly closed \nbd{*}algebra acting nondegenerately on $H$.)
 In particular, a von Neumann algebra is always a concrete operator algebra and comes, therefore, shipped with the Hilbert space $H$ on which it acts.
-Also a \it{von Neumann module} $E$ over a von Neumann algebra $\cB\subset\sB(G)$ is always a module of operators; either it is given immediately as a subset of $E\subset\sB(G,H)$ (the same $G$, where $\cB$ acts), a so-called concrete von Neumann module (Skeide \cite{Ske06b}), or it is just a von Neumann module (Skeide \cite{Ske00b}) that can be turned into a concrete von Neumann module; it is just important to recall that, even for pre-Hilbert modules over pre-\nbd{C^*}algebras, once the representation of the algebra is chosen, there remains essentially (that is, up to suitable unitary equivalence) exactly one way to turn a module into an operator module, namely, the procedure in Footnote \ref{StineFN}.
+Also a \it{von Neumann module} $E$ over a von Neumann algebra $\cB\subset\sB(G)$ is always a module of operators; either it is given immediately as a subset of $E\subset\sB(G,H)$ (the same $G$, where $\cB$ acts), a so-called \phantomsectionconcrete von Neumann module {concrete!von Neumann module|see {von Neumann}} (Skeide \cite{Ske06b}), or it is just a \phantomsectionvon Neumann module {module!von Neumann|see {von Neumann}} (Skeide \cite{Ske00b}) that can be turned into a concrete von Neumann module; it is just important to recall that, even for pre-Hilbert modules over pre-\nbd{C^*}algebras, once the representation of the algebra is chosen, there remains essentially (that is, up to suitable unitary equivalence) exactly one way to turn a module into an operator module, namely, the procedure in Footnote \ref{StineFN}.
 There are several (at least three) equivalent ways to assure that $E$ is a von Neumann module (one is strong closure).
-Likewise, a (concrete) von Neumann correspondence is a (concrete) von Neumann module with a nondegenerate left action of another von Neumann algebra that is normal; also here there are several equivalent possibilities to say when a left action is normal.
+Likewise, a (\phantomsectionconcrete) von Neumann correspondence {correspondence!von Neumann|see {von Neumann}} {concrete!von Neumann correspondence|see {von Neumann}} is a (concrete) von Neumann module with a nondegenerate left action of another von Neumann algebra that is normal; also here there are several equivalent possibilities to say when a left action is normal.
 We refer the reader to Appendix \ref{vNAPP} for a more detailed discussion of von Neumann modules.